How to Handle Incontinence with Dignity and Patience: A Caregiver’s Guide

 • Use absorbent pads or liners on wheelchairs, couches, or favorite spots

-• Double layer the bed: One fitted sheet on top of another (or a PeelAways stack) so you can remove the top layer without a full redo
+• Double-layer the bed: One fitted sheet on top of another (or a PeelAways stack) so you can remove the top layer without a full redo

 Anticipation reduces chaos.
 Even if the plan isn't perfect, it helps you feel more in control.